This post may contain affiliate links. Read our disclosure policy here.

 Success tips

-These tips will help you to get the most epic lemon yogurt muffins:
+Along with the video below, where I show you how I make this recipe, these tips will help you get the most epic lemon yogurt muffins.

-To reach the perfect muffin batter, you want to mix ingredients just to combine them and get a thick batter you can scoop with a spoon or ice cream scoop.
+To reach the perfect muffin batter, mix the ingredients just enough to combine them and get a thick batter you can scoop with a spoon or ice cream scoop.

 Using ingredients at room temperature helps yield a cohesive, smooth batter with an even texture.